Dan and Tanya Snyder hire firm to explore sale of Commanders

 BofA Securities has handled other sales of professional sports teams, including Steve Ballmer buying the NBA's Los Angeles Clippers in 2014.
 A message sent to the firm seeking additional comment was not immediately returned.

-The Commanders are worth an estimated $5.6 billion, according to Forbes.
+The Commanders are worth an estimated $5.6 billion, according to Forbes — a sevenfold increase over the then-record $800 million Snyder paid for the team in 1999.
 That ranks sixth among the league's 32 teams and would be more than the $4.65 billion Walmart heir Rob Walton paid for the Denver Broncos earlier this year.

 It was not immediately clear how soon a possible sale could happen.
 Citing anonymous sources, Forbes reported Snyder has already received at least four calls from groups interested in buying the team.